henriquelalves/henriquelalves.github.io/content/posts/notes_about_making_the_web_weirder.md

 title =  "Notes about making the web weirder" date = 2023-08-13
 [taxonomies]
-tags = ["personal"]
+tags = ["personal","mastonews"]
 +++

-I just wanted to write down some notes about what I think about the current web and reason about my nostalgia goggles.
+I just wanted to write down some notes on what I think about the current web and reason about my nostalgia goggles.

 I recently deployed a personal project on [mastonews.com](https://mastonews.com), a website that creates an RSS feed from the verified websites of the people you follow on Mastodon (the defederated Twitter/X alternative). a "verified website" is a website that uses the [rel=me](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/me) HTML attribute to indicate that the website owner is the same as the Mastodon account, basically a nifty semantic way to say on Mastodon "hey this is my website".
 I mostly made this app for me, but reasoned more people that are less tech savvy would find it useful too, so I made it a WebApp.